-Board Fee Purpose and Link to To provide compensation that reflects the experience and knowledge of high calibre individuals with the Strategy skills re quired to represen t the shareholders' inte rests effectively in the eir oversight of the Comp oany. skills required to represent the shareholders' interests effectively in their oversight of the Company.
-Fee levels are reviewed periodically taking into account independent advice (on comparisons with other global companies of similar size and complexity based in Denmark and Europe) and the responsibilities and time commitment required of the board members.
-Each ordinary member of the Board of Directors receives a fixed annual base fee, while the Chair and Deputy Chair receive fixed multiples thereof.
+Purpose and Link to Strategy To provide compensation that reflects the experience and knowledge of high calibre individuals with the skills required to represent the shareholders' interests effectively in their oversight of the Company.
+Operation • Fee levels are reviewed periodically taking into account independent advice (on comparisons with other global companies of similar size and complexity based in Denmark and Europe) and the responsibilities and time commitment required of the board members. • Each ordinary member of the Board of Directors receives a fixed annual base fee, while the Chair and Deputy Chair receive fixed multiples thereof.
 Participation in a board committee entitles a board member to an additional fixed annual fee, depending on the committee and any committee chairmanship duties assumed by the board member in question.
 The Audit Committee fee is higher than other committee fees due to the increased responsibility and time commitment.
-Maximum Multiples: Role Board Audit Committee Other Committees Chair 3.0x 0.8x 0.5x Operation Deputy Chair 1.5x - Member 1.0x 0.4x 0.25x training bers of related The training interco Expenses such as travel and accommodation relating to board and committee meetings and relevant training are reimbursed in accordance with the Group's travel policy applicable at executive level.
+Should a board member, including the Chair or Deputy Chair, assume specific ad-hoc tasks beyond the normal work as member of the Board or Directors, the Board of Directors will decide on a fixed fee for such tasks (not exceeding 1.0x the fixed annual base fee).
+Any such fees will be disclosed in the Annual Remuneration Report and submitted for approval at the subsequent Annual General Meeting. • Expenses such as travel and accommodation relating to board and committee meetings and relevant training are reimbursed in accordance with the Group's travel policy applicable at executive level.
 Members of the Board are paid a fixed travel allowance in addition to the fees when attending any Company-related meetings outside their country of residence to reflect the additional time commitment required.
-The travel allowance for continental travel is 6% of the fixed annual base fee and the travel allowance for intercontinental travel is 12% of the fixed annual base fee.
 Social charges levied on the Company (as applicable) in respect of awards under this Policy are paid in addition.
-Maximum opportunity Any increase in board fees may be above the level awarded in that particular year to employees of the Company, given that board fees may only be reviewed periodically and may need to reflect any changes to time commitments or responsibilities.
-Performance measures and assessment Board members' fees are not performance related, and board members do not receive any variable remuneration element.
-Board members are subject to re-election by the shareholders annually at the Annual General Meeting.
+Maximum opportunity • Any increase in board fees may be above the level awarded in that particular year to employees of the Company, given that board fees may on be reviewed periodically and may need to reflect any changes to time commitments or responsibilities.
+Performance measures and assessment • Board members' fees are not performance related, and board members do not receive any variable remuneration element. and assessment Board members are subject to re-election by the shareholders annually at the Annual General Meeting.
 The Chair and Deputy Chair are elected by the Board of Directors among its members.
-Share Ownership Red quirements Purpose and Link to Strategy nmitment to Pando res to emphasise their co Iders ("Share Ownership Operation Board members are required to purchase (if relevant) and hold Pandora shares to meet the Share Ownership Requirement as long as they serve on the Board of Directors.
-The Share Ownership Requirement for each individual member of the Board of Directors is set at 100% x Annual Fee1.
-The Share Ownership Requirement must be fulfilled within 24 months from the day of appointment to the Board of Directors.
+SHARE OWNERSHIP RE QUIREMENTS Purpose and Link to Strategy • Board members are required to hold a minimum level of Pandora shares to emphasise their connection and commitment to Pandora, and to align their interests with shareholders ("Share Ownership Requirement").
+Operation Board members are required to purchase (if relevant) and hold Pandora shares to meet the Share Ownership Requirement as long as they serve on the Board of Directors. • The Share Ownership Requirement for each individual member of the Board of Directors is set at 100% x Annual Fee 1 .
+The Share Ownership

+Requirement must be fulfilled within 24 months from the day of appointment to the Board of Directors.